Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow: Conclusion

 It is also possible to extend to the perturbative formalism to the non-linear regime by keeping terms to higher order in the displacement field in \eqnref{EXP}.
 Alternatively, it is possible to model the non-linear regime by repeated expansions of the linear PT (Nadkarni-Ghosh and Chernoff \mbox{\cite{nadkarni-ghosh_extending_2011,nadkarni-ghosh_modelling_2013})}.
 This technique was initially developed in order to overcome the fact that, independent of orbit crossing, the Lagrangian series solution has a finite time range of validity.
 The basic idea is that LPT can be thought of as a numerical finite difference scheme with an associated time stepping criterion.
-Recent papers \cite{shnirelman_analycity_2012,zheligovsky_timeanalycity_2013} also address the issue of analyticity of Lagrangian particle trajectories from a more formal perspective.
+Recent work \cite{zheligovsky_timeanalycity_2013, rampf_2015} also addresses the issue of analyticity of Lagrangian particle trajectories from a more formal perspective.
+The level of complexity of higher order LPT is perhaps comparable to higher order perturbation theory in the Eulerian frame.
+Each mode may have an associated time scale of evolution and their interaction may possibly complicate convergence.
+This phenomenon has been demonstrated on a two time-scale problem, where the scales are well separated: one fast and one slow (see Berry and Shukla \cite{berryshukla_2010} and references therein).
 It may be possible to apply LPT recursively to get the non-linear solution of the Navier-Stokes equation, however, issues of convergence, numerical stability etc. will need to be considered carefully to get meaningful results.
-Thus, Lagrangian perturbative methods provide an alternate way to analyze the stability of fluid flows and the solutions could either be used in isolation or could be potentially useful in making educated guesses for starting numerical simulations that aim to understand the transition to turbulence.
+Nevertheless, Lagrangian perturbative methods provide an alternate way to analyze the stability of fluid flows and the solutions could either be used in isolation or could be potentially useful in making educated guesses for starting numerical simulations that aim to understand the transition to turbulence.

-\ack S. N. would like to thank Mahendra Verma, Stefano Anselmi and Rama Govindrajan for valuable discussions and suggesting useful references.
-Thanks are due also to Sagar Chakraborty for discussions and comments on the manuscript.